-The Appellants did not respond to the Motion or submit any evidence to support the contentions they raised in their appeal.
+The Appellants did not respond to the Motion or submit any evidence to support their contentions.
 They have neither refuted the Board's evidence nor raised any genuine dispute of material fact.
 If a dispute does not relate to a material fact, as defined above, then any such controversy will not preclude the entry of summary judgment or decision.
 Salisbury, 268 Md. at 40; Fenwick Motor Co., 258 Md. at 139.
 Construing all inferences in the Appellants' favor, I find the Board is entitled to prevail as a matter of law.
 Beatty, 330 Md. at 737-38.